vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 It seems like a catch-22, how do you get these skills and problems without already being there?

 The way out of this is to work at the edges of where frontier labs operate: they spend their time creating LLMs.
 What do LLMs require to run, and what are the touchpoints for their outputs?
-This is the direction where frontier labs expand their scope, and thus are a the few specific areas that don't require training LLMs, but are nontheless essential to the business.
+This is the direction where frontier labs expand their scope, and thus are the few specific areas that don't require training LLMs, but are nonetheless essential to the business.
 They happen to be exactly where you would expect, one below the LLM stack and one above.

 1. Below the LLM stack sit kernels.
 Kernels are carefully designed pieces of code which compute part of a neural network program.
 2. Above the LLM abstraction sit agentic loops.
 Leveraging the LLM as a grey box, you can harness it to produce useful results.